theobald-software/kb.theobald-software.github.io/content/_required-support-information/Xtract-IS.md

 ## Mandatory

-{: .box-warning} This is a warning box.

-{: .box-note} This is a notification box, we can put anything, including markup in here.

 The following information is required to process a support ticket.
 Please do always provide the **complete** SSIS log.
 An excerpt will not do.

 ### SSIS Log within Visual Studio/SSDT